pingcap/tidb-tools/pkg/diff/README.md

 # diff
 ## introduction
-diff is a library to provide a function to compare tables.
+diff is a library to provide a function to compare tables:
+- support comapre table's data and struct
+- can generate sql for target table to fix data
+- support compare tables with different name
+- support compare one target table with multipe source tables

 To comapre tables, you should construct a TableDiff struct:
 ```go
 // TableDiff saves config for diff table